NazzarenoGiannelli/image-to-webp-converter/README.md

 ![Image to WebP Converter Screenshot](assets/screenshot.jpeg)

-A Python application to convert PNG, JPG, and JPEG images to WebP format, featuring both a modern GUI and command-line interface.
+A Python application to convert PNG, JPG, GIF and other image formats to WebP format, featuring both a modern GUI and command-line interface.
 Includes advanced features like profile management, parallel processing, and resource optimization.

 ## Features